syncfusion-content/blazor-docs/blazor/treegrid/clipboard.md

 {% endtabs %}

-> To perform paste functionality, it requires the selection `Mode` to be `Cell`, `cellSelectionMode` to be `Box` and also Batch Editing should be enabled.
+N> To perform paste functionality, it requires the selection `Mode` to be `Cell`, `cellSelectionMode` to be `Box` and also Batch Editing should be enabled.

 ### Limitations of Paste Functionality